-Reimagining Africa's Blueprint for Sustainable Growth in ASIS
+1. Reimagining Africa's Blueprint for Sustainable Growth in ASIS

-On July 25-26, 2024, we joined critical stakeholders, development partners, and impact investors and partnered at the Third Africa Social Impact Summit (ASIS), held at the prestigious Eko Hotel Convention Centre in Lagos.
+On July 25-26, 2024, we joined critical stakeholders, development partners, and impact investors and partnered at the third Africa Social Impact Summit (ASIS or The Summit), held at the prestigious Eko Hotel Convention Centre in Lagos.
 This influential event brought together leaders from diverse sectors to accelerate action towards achieving the Sustainable Development Goals (SDGs) across Nigeria and Africa.